 Mincemeat’s Second Coming

-One person who believed this argument was 17th-century Puritan leader Oliver Cromwell.
-Cromwell felt that Christians had no business observing the birth of Christ by eating, drinking, and merrymaking—certainly not on a pagan holiday, and using pagan symbols.
-So he abolished Christmas in England in 1657.
-Two years later, he prevailed upon authorities in Connecticut and Massachusetts to ban Christmas celebrations there too.
+Puritans in the 17th century felt that Christians had no business observing the birth of Christ by eating, drinking, and merrymaking—certainly not on a pagan holiday, and using pagan symbols.
+So the English Parliament, controlled as it was by Puritans, abolished Christmas celebrations in England in 1647.
+Years later, authorities in Connecticut and Massachusetts banned Christmas celebrations there too.
 The prohibition specifically disallowed mincemeat pies, which were characterized as being sinful both for their symbolic origin and their inherent richness.
 But Cromwell’s attempt to put the last nail in the coffin of mincemeat failed; it rose again.
 Within two centuries the ban on Christmas had been all but forgotten, and mincemeat was once again a staple in both Christmas and Thanksgiving celebrations.
 But over those years mincemeat had undergone a change in character.
 Perhaps as a way of obeying the letter of the law while maintaining tradition, some people had begun to leave out the meat in mincemeat, replacing it with nuts, apples, and raisins…along with brandy or rum.
 That, in short, is why the name doesn’t always match the ingredients.

 This leaves the question of why anyone would think to mix meat and fruit in a pie in the first place.
 This notion seems to elicit “yuck” responses from many people, but I don’t see why.
 Sweet and sour pork contains pineapple; some curried meat dishes contain raisins.
 There’s nothing unnatural about mixing meat and fruit.
 It’s just not common to see them together in baked goods (though I have frequently said that the idea of chicken cinnamon raisin cookies sounds good to me).
 One commentator opined that the mixture was simply a method of preservation, as the combination of the acids from the fruits and the heat from baking inhibited the growth of bacteria in the meat.
 That seems vaguely plausible, though I prefer the simpler explanation: it just tastes good.